-- 1. Wait several minutes for the Cloudera Manager Server to start.
+- Wait several minutes for the Cloudera Manager Server to start.
 To observe the startup process, run tail -f /var/log/cloudera-scm-server/cloudera-scm-server.log on the Cloudera Manager Server host.
 If the Cloudera Manager Server does not start, see Troubleshooting Installation and Upgrade Problems. - 2.
-In a web browser, enter http://Server host:7180, where Server host is the FQDN or IP address of the host where the Cloudera Manager Server is running.
+In a web browser, enter http://Server host:7180, where Server host is the fully qualified domain name or IP address of the host where the Cloudera Manager Server is running.